burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

 ## Templates Miscellaneous

 The general template must be declared before any partial or complete specialization.
 Each instantiated class template specialization has its own copy of any static members.
-You may explicitly specialize in static members.
+You may explicitly specialize static members.

 In a function template specialization, a template argument is optional if the compiler can deduce it from the type of the function arguments.

 You can nest member templates within many enclosing class templates.
 If you explicitly specialize a template nested within several enclosing class templates, you must prefix the declaration with `template<>` for every enclosing class template you specialize.

-Importantly, you cannot explicitly specialize a class template unless its enclosing class templates are also explicitly specialized.
+Importantly: **you cannot explicitly specialize a class template unless its enclosing class templates are also explicitly specialized.**

-Each class template instantiation has its own copy of any static data members.

 Example of `template` for create a specialization for the array with a fixed size.
 ```cpp